Reinaldo Ahumada

-Reinaldo Manuel Ahumada Cisternas (born 30 May 1997) is a Chilean professional footballer who plays as a centre-back for Andorran club Penya Encarnada.
+Reinaldo Manuel Ahumada Cisternas (born 30 May 1997) is a Chilean professional footballer who plays as a centre-back for Primera Divisió club Casa de Portugal.

 Club career

 As a youth player, Ahumada was with Santiago Wanderers in his city of birth, Valparaíso.
 A member of the Santiago Wanderers first team in 2014.
 At professional level, he has played for several clubs in Chilean football.

 Unión San Felipe

 In January 2024, he officially signed a contract with Unión San Felipe.
 He made his league debut on 24 February 2024, played as a substituted in a 2–0 lose against Curicó Unido.
 Ahumada finished the season with only one appearance, and he left the club at August 2024 and move to Indonesia.

 Persiku Kudus

 On 30 August 2024, Ahumada was signed for Persiku Kudus to play in Liga 2 in the 2024–25 season.

-Penya Encarnada
+Andorran football

 In the second half of 2025, Ahumada moved to Europe and joined Andorran club Penya Encarnada.
+The next season, he switched to Casa de Portugal.